What Is A Third-Party Lawsuit?

 - Attacker in workplace violence

 In some cases, it’s easy to determine who liable third-parties are.
-In other cases, it requires more intensive research, including interview of experts, review of medical records and examination of all existing photographic and video surveillance material.
+In other cases, it requires more intensive research, including an interview of experts, review of medical records and examination of all existing photographic and video surveillance material.

 Note that a person can collect BOTH workers’ compensation and third-party damages.
 However, it’s possible your workers’ compensation insurance carrier will seek recompense from that damage award for expenses already paid to you.
 For example, if you receive $80,000 from workers’ compensation for coverage of medical bills, but then recover that same amount from a third-party negligence lawsuit, your employer’s insurance carrier can seek an offset of benefits.Third-Party Lawsuit Proof Burden

 In workers’ compensation cases, it’s not necessary to show the employer was at-fault.
-In fact, worker could be 100 percent to blame for what happened and still collect benefits.
+In fact, a worker could be 100 percent to blame for what happened and still collect benefits.

 Not so in third-party litigation arising from work injuries.
-It may depend on the theory of negligence being asserted, but generally, worker will need to show:
+It may depend on the theory of negligence being asserted, but generally, the worker will need to show:

 - Defendant owed a duty of care to worker